fourbic/MaliSafi/README.md

 ## Usage

-1. Start the Flask application:
+1. Test it out on the notebook and for a webapp the project uses a Flask application:
+   Notebook can be found here
    ```
-   realEstate_MultiAgent_Crew.ipynb
+   /notebook/realEstate_MultiAgent_Crew.ipynb
    ```

-2. Open your browser and navigate to:
+2. Flask runs on your browser and navigate to:
    ```
    http://localhost:5000
    ```